petervanderdoes/AVH-Extended-Categories/readme.txt

 * Redid settings.
 Now is seperate menu.
 * Reduced memory foot print.
 * Increased loading speed.
+* Bugfix: The hierarchy checkmark would disappear.
+* Bugfix: In dropdown hierarchy would appear despite the fact that "Show selected categories only" was selected.

 = Version 2.3.3 =
 * Bugfix: Validation error on dropdown categories.